yxuansu/SimCTG/story_generation/README.md

 print ('generated story is:')
 print (generated_story)
 '''
+    generated story is:
     I looked at the circle, it wasn't there.
 I couldn't see it, and my eyes were watering from the rain that had fallen over the school, the wind howling through the windows and making a wispy noise as it passed through the air. `` What is it? '' I asked, trying to find the source of the noise. `` It's a circle, '' the teacher said in a voice that sounded like it was from an old TV show or something like that. `` You can't make it out of there. '' I looked around the room, there was no one there.
 It was as if I was in a dream, but no one seemed to notice me.
 Then I saw a flash of light, and the circle appeared in front of me.
 I turned around to see what was going on, I had never seen anything like it before in my life.
 I ran up to the teacher and asked, `` Are you sure this is real?
 '''
 ```
 The arguments are as follows: